ImNotASkidLolus/Christmas-tree-for-the-terminal/README.md

-# Christmass Tree in the Terminal
+# Christmas Tree in the Terminal
-Christmass tree in C that outputs in your terminal
+Christmas tree in C that outputs in your terminal
 <br>
 <img src="./assets/images/tree.png" alt="Tree image" width="240" height="240"/>